pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/PreparingDatabase.md

 +  configuration.foreignKeysEnabled = true
  }
 ```

-> Important: If you are synchronizing your database to CloudKit, then you must not enable
-> foreign keys.
-See <doc:CloudKit#Foreign-key-relationships> for more information.

 This will prevent you from deleting rows that leave other rows with invalid associations.
 For
 example, if a "reminders" table had an association to a "remindersLists" table, you would not be
 allowed to delete a list row unless there were no reminders associated with it, or if you had